 Jim’s practice eventually brought him to New York City, where he became trial counsel for various firms who sent their difficult cases to him when they knew the case was going to be tried to a jury.
-There, Jim successfully tried 75+ personal injury jury cases, bringing his clients millions of dollars and redemption from those who had injured them.
+There, Jim successfully tried 75+ personal injury jury cases, earning his clients over $40 million dollars in trial verdicts and case settlements.

 In 2007, Jim returned to the Pacific Northwest with his wife and three children, and joined GLP Attorneys.
 Since 2010, Jim has been a partner with the firm.